 Tepezza is prescribed by, or in consultation with, an endocrinologist or specialist with expertise in the treatment of Graves’ disease associated with TED; and

-Tepezza will not be used in combination with another biologic immunomodulator [e.g., rituximab (Rituxan, Ruxience, Truxima), Actemra (tocilizumab), Kevzara (sarilumab)]; and
+Tepezza will not be used in combination with another biologic immunomodulator [e.g., rituximab (Rituxan®, Ruxience®, Truxima®, Riabni™), Actemra® (tocilizumab), Kevzara® (sarilumab)]; and

-Dosing is in accordance with the United States Food and Drug Administration approved labeling: Initial dose 10mg/kg followed by 20mg/kg every 3 weeks for 7 additional infusions; and
+Dosing is in accordance with the United States Food and Drug Administration approved labeling; and

-Authorization will be issued for no more than 8 doses
+Authorization will be issued for maximum of 8 doses per lifetime

 Reauthorization/Continuation of Care Criteria

 The clinical benefit of Tepezza has not been demonstrated beyond 8 infusions in phase 3 clinical trials.
-The continued use of Tepezza beyond 8 infusions is unproven and not medically necessary.
+The continued use of Tepezza beyond 8 infusions in the patient’s lifetime is unproven and not medically necessary.

 Definitions